-After earning a B.S. in Business Administration from Youngstown State University and a Juris Doctorate from the University Of Toledo College Of Law, Theresa Dellick entered private practice in 1983.
+After earning a B.S. in Business Administration from Youngstown State University and a Juris Doctorate from the University of Toledo College Of Law, Theresa Dellick entered private practice in 1984.
 She became a partner in a Youngstown law firm and was a civil trial lawyer.
-In 1999, she became a county court judge, where she implemented the first misdemeanor county drug court.
+In 1999, she became a county court judge, where she implemented the first misdemeanant county drug court.
 Since 2001, Judge Theresa Dellick has served as judge of the Mahoning County Juvenile Court overseeing the administration of the Court as well as the Detention Center, intake services, probation, Clerk of Courts, counseling services, community services.
-Her administration of the court has been directed to balanced and restorative justice with focused attention to youth accountability and responsibility, public safety and restoration of victims’ rights.
+Her administration of the Court has been directed to balanced and restorative justice with focused attention to youth accountability and responsibility, public safety and restoration of victims’ rights.
 Dellick has been named a 2016 Champion of Hope by Sandy Hook Promise, and has received recognition for her court programs by the Obama White House, U.S. Department of Justice, and U.S. Department of Education.
 Judge Dellick and the MCHS have been invited to address the United Nations in Summer 2019.
 She is also a Fellow of the Georgetown’s Center for Juvenile Justice Reform.

 Recognizing the complexity of many of the issues before the Court, Judge Dellick has brought evidence based programs to Mahoning County that address both juvenile and family rehabilitation, many which have received state recognition for their effectiveness and have served as model programs to other courts.
 Under Judge Dellick’s leadership and the relentless staff efforts, the Court has been involved in early intervention and diversion programming, reducing recidivism, increasing family self-reliance and ensuring the safety and well-being of youths and the protection of those served.
 Judge Dellick believes that the following programs will continue to serve the needs of youths and their families and will foster positive outcomes: